 - Compatible with: Windows, macOS, Android, iOS, and Chrome

 Hotspot Shield offers 500MB of free data per day.
-You can use it to catch up on your emails, update your social media, and watch YouTube for about 30 minutes, but you won’t be able to stream any movies.
+You can use it to catch up on your emails, update your social media, and watch YouTube for just under two hours, but you won’t be able to stream any movies.